JonasStjerne/devops/README.md

 Then change the tagname in the helm chart for the service.

 To deploy a service using the Helm templating add a `<service-name>.values.yaml` file to the `helm` directory.
-When deploying to kubernaetes install the helm chart by cd into the helm directory and running:
+When deploying to kubernetes install the helm chart by cd into the helm directory and running:

 `helm install -f <service-name>.values.yaml <service-name> .`